RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training

 \subsection{Implementation Details}

-The pre-trained weights from the CLIP model (clip-vit-large-patch14) were loaded using the Hugging Face Transformers library.
-During RadCLIP's pre-training, a cosine annealing learning rate scheduler was used, starting with an initial learning rate of 1e-4.
-Checkpoints were saved every 1 epoch, and early stopping was applied based on validation loss.
-Hyperparameters such as training epochs, learning rate, batch size, and the number of attention heads were tuned using empirical values.\cite{clip} The best set of hyperparameters was selected based on the highest validation accuracy.
-To enhance the model's robustness, dropout with a rate of 0.5 was applied to prevent overfitting, and L2 regularization was used to ensure generalization.
+We load pre-trained weights from the CLIP model (clip-vit-large-patch14) using the Hugging Face Transformers library.
+During RadCLIP pre-training, we employ a cosine annealing learning rate scheduler starting at 1e-4, save checkpoints at every epoch, and apply early stopping based on validation loss.
+Hyperparameters—including training epochs, learning rate, batch size, and attention head count—were empirically tuned \cite{clip}.
+To enhance robustness, dropout (rate 0.5) and L2 regularization were applied.

-Training and evaluation were conducted on a system with 4 NVIDIA A6000 GPUs, using the PyTorch framework (version 1.9) and the Hugging Face Transformers library (version 4.12).
-The model weights, training, and evaluation codes will be made publicly available on Hugging Face and GitHub upon acceptance of the paper.
-Detailed instructions and documentation will be provided to facilitate the reproduction of results and the use of the RadCLIP model in other research projects.
+Training and evaluation were conducted on a system with 4 NVIDIA A6000 GPUs using PyTorch (v1.9) and Hugging Face Transformers (v4.12).
+The model weights, training and evaluation code, and comprehensive documentation are now available on Hugging Face and GitHub: https://github.com/luzhixiu/RadCLIP , ensuring reproducibility and enabling further research.